aAleksandrOrlov/winmos/README.md

 # #Winmos
 An application of windows market.
-Coded on clear JavaScript by modular structure
+Coded on pure JavaScript by modular structure
 ---
 Realised functions:
 - Modal windows